gbisaga/devops/aws-devops-opsworks.md

   - Each instance has typical EC2 settings
   - Need to start the instances
   - Have to stop instances to edit their settings
-  - Instances provisioned and managed by OpsWorks
+  - Instances provisioned by you, but managed by OpsWorks
-  - Special kinds of instances - create many, managed by OpsWorks
+  - Three kinds of instances - you pre-create all, managed by OpsWorks
     - Default is 24/7 type (always on)
     - Time-based - OpsWorks starts and stops instances based on a schedule, simplified cron-type UI
 	  - Load-based - starts new instances based on layer metrics or up and down on CloudWatch alarms
   - Note that this is NOT autoscaling
-    - you have to predefine the specific instances you want.
+    - You have to predefine the specific instances you want.
     - OpsWorks just starts and stops them.
 - Apps specifies where an application comes from (e.g. github)
 - Deployments - can run specific Chef cookbooks remotely on one or all instances